hannotify/javas-concurrency-journey-continues/outline/outline.md

 # Practical Implications

 - How will these features change the day-to-day life of a Java developer?
+- Refer to the web framework example from <https://openjdk.org/jeps/446>.
 - TODO

 # Have We Come To Journey’s End?